robhighstreet/robhighstreet/README.md

 - 👋 Hi, I’m @robhighstreet
 - 👀 I’m interested in software engineering.
 - 🌱 I’m currently learning everyday.
-- 💞️ I’m not looking to collaborate at present.
+- 💞️ I’m open to collaborate.
 - 📫 How to reach me is best by email

 <!---